riscv-software-src/riscv-perf-model/traces/stf_trace_archive/README.md

   list       List items by category. get        Download a specified trace file.

-Run 'trace_share COMMAND --help' for more information on a command.
+Run 'trace_archive COMMAND --help' for more information on a command.

-For more help on how to use trace_share, head to GITHUB_README_LINK
+For more help on how to use trace_archive, head to GITHUB_README_LINK
 ```

 ---